-This page is for news and research on projects involving existing subscription services partially or fully transitioning to open access.
+This page is for news and research on projects involving existing subscription services partially or fully transitioning to open access and/or research related to a systematic flip from subscriptions to OA.

 Schimmer, R. (2016).
 The transformation of scientific journal publishing: open access after the Berlin 12 conference.
 Information Services & Use, vol. 37, no. 1, pp. 7-11, 2017.
 DOI: 10.3233/ISU-160808 http://content.iospress.com/articles/information-services-and-use/isu808